 Kilimanjaro guides are trained and certified by the Kilimanjaro National Park.
 They start out as porters and work their way up to assistant guide.
 When they are ready (after about 2-4 years), they go through the national park certification process.

 What happens if one of us gets ill and has to return earlier?
 Is there an extra charge or is our money returned in case of illness or injury?

-If a client cannot walk because they are injured or sick, at least two support staff will assist this climber down.
-There is no extra charge for coming down and taken back to the hotel, but you will get no money back for that mountain days you missed, and you will be responsible for medical assistance and extra hotel nights.
+This is very important Kilimanjaro Faq if a client cannot walk because they are injured or sick, at least two support staff will assist this climber down.
+There is no extra charge for coming down and taken back to the hotel, but you will get no money back for those mountain days you missed, and you will be responsible for medical assistance and extra hotel nights.
 We highly recommend travel insurance to cover any medical expenses and further evacuation